GGeeoonn/Predicting-Potability-/README.md

 #### Potability
 Potability is represented by a binary variable, where 1 indicates the water is safe for human consumption, and 0 indicates the water is unsafe to drink.

+## ※ The docs folder also contains PowerPoint presentations.